Couple who 'tortured' intellectually disabled waitress jailed

 They had sought 15 years’ jail for Tan and 14 years’ jail and 12 strokes of the cane for Pua, who said he should have “manned up” to his wife and put a stop the horrific abuse.

-Instead, he was henpecked into the role of “standby slapper”, and would take over slapping Annie whenever his wife told him to, the court heard.
+Instead, he was henpecked into the role of “standby slapper”, and would take over slapping Ms Ee whenever his wife told him to, the court heard.

 Originally charged with murder, Tan, 33, qualified for the defence of diminished responsibility because she was suffering from moderate to severe depression and borderline personality disorder at the time of the offences, according to a psychiatric report.